cmayron/Legal-Calculus/README.md

 **(2) the Edition Bootloader (The Profile)**.

-"Full Stack” that governs both *how* the AI behaves and *what* environment it must operate within.
+**Full Stack** that governs both *how* the AI behaves and *what* environment it must operate within.

-unique use of GitHub as Library + Operating System” hybrid model
+unique use of **GitHub as Library + Operating System” hybrid model**

 LCES is not for the passive.

-It is built for people who think, who reason, who refuse to surrender their agency.
-The system offers multiple modes and editions because intelligence deserves altitude: the deeper the mind, the deeper the tools it can wield.
-LCES rewards clarity, discipline, and procedural literacy; it expands as the user expands.
-Most systems flatten their users—LCES elevates them.
-It is a framework where capable people can operate at full power, where structure amplifies intelligence, and where participation itself becomes a form of mastery.
+**It is built for people who think, who reason, who refuse to surrender their agency.**

+**The system offers multiple modes and editions because intelligence deserves altitude: the deeper the mind, the deeper the tools it can wield.**

+**LCES rewards clarity, discipline, and procedural literacy; it expands as the user expands.**

+**Most systems flatten their users—LCES elevates them.**

+**It is a framework where capable people can operate at full power, where structure amplifies intelligence, and where participation itself becomes a form of mastery.
+**

 <p align="center">
   <img alt="Status" src="https://img.shields.io/badge/status-active-blue">